Need to get your oily skin under control? First, you’ll have to set the facts straight.

 The perfect sunscreen for your skin can only be arrived at by trial and run.

 Try out EltaMD UV Clear or Neutrogena Clear Face Liquid Lotion Sunscreen based on my recommendation, if you are not sure which sunscreen to choose for your oily skin.

 4) You Need To Wash Your Face Constantly

 There is a myth about oily skin that you need to wash your face constantly throughout the day to get rid of oily skin.
 The fact is that you need to wash your face only two times a day, with a cleanser designed to help reduce the appearance of oil.

 Over-cleansing can lead to an increase in oil production, which can leave your complexion looking even greasier.

 Read: Best Face Washes For Oily Skin Drugstore

 Don’t just use any cleanser.
 Use one that is meant for oily skin.

 If you feel that one cleanser is not enough to completely cleanse your face, go for a double cleanse.
-This involves first using a no-rinse cleansing option like micellar water to remove all the dirt, makeup and excess oil from the surface of the skin, followed with a rinse-off cleanser to remove any remaining impurities.
+This involves first using a no-rinse cleansing option like micellar water to remove all the dirt, makeup, and excess oil from the surface of the skin, followed by a rinse-off cleanser to remove any remaining impurities.